A lot or a little?

 What parents need to know

-Parents need to know that Dragon's Dogma: Dark Arisen is a role-playing game for adult players, primarily because of the graphic combat, blood, and gore.
+Parents need to know that Dragon's Dogma: Dark Arisen is a role-playing game that's available for the PlayStation 4, PlayStation 3, Xbox One, Xbox 360, Nintendo Switch, and Windows PCs.
+The game casts players as a warrior that tries to defeat a dragon that's terrorizing the land.
+The game is notable for its graphic combat, blood, and gore.
 Both in-game and cinematic scenes can be very violent, including dismemberment, impalement, and decapitation.
 Players use all kinds of weapons and magic spells to kill enemies, some of whom are human; it's possible to kill unarmed civilians, but there are repercussions for doing so.
 Some scenes also show breasts and have sexually suggestive dialogue in some of the sequences.